-The Financial Section of this document provides a detailed overview of changes in the general fund revenues, expenditures and identifies the impact on net County dollars.
+The Financial Section of this document provides a detailed overview of changes in the general fund revenues and expenditures and identifies the impact on net County dollars.
 The bullets below provide a high-level overview of the major drivers and management considerations in the recommended budget.

 - The Budget is balanced as required by N.C.G.S.
 159 and the Local Government Budget and Fiscal Control Act.
-Revenues and offsetting expenditures in the General Fund are \$420,382,090.
-This reflects a decrease of \$2,384,938, or .56%, from the current year. - The primary revenue sources, property and sales taxes, comprise 75.95% of the total general fund revenue that supports County services.
-The year-over-year property and sales tax growth is estimated to be \$13,935,205, the best year over year growth since before the "Great Recession". - Fiscal Year 2018 coincides with the first year of the quadrennial revaluation of all real property in Forsyth County.
-The effective rate, or revenue neutral rate, as calculated using the legislative formula, is 69.45 cents. - The recommended budget includes the debt leveling strategy discussed during the 2016 bond referenda discussion.
-This strategy assumes two tax increases, one in Fiscal Year 2018 (2.9 cents) and one in Fiscal Year 2022 (3.6 cents).
-In Fiscal Year 2018, funds will be set aside from the 2.9 cent tax increase to offset the fluctuation in debt service payments over the life of the bonds. - The breakdown of the recommended countywide ad-valorem tax rate of 72.35 cents is as follows:
+Revenues and offsetting expenditures in the General Fund are \$433,894,116.
+This reflects an increase of \$8,489,026, or 2.0%, over the current year. - The primary revenue sources, property and sales taxes, comprise 77.5% of the total general fund revenue that supports County services.
+The year-over-year property and sales tax growth is estimated to be \$13,378,743.

+- As mentioned before, the recommended budget includes the debt leveling strategy discussed above with multiple tax rates for debt leveling including a proposed 2.3 cents for the proposed Court Facilities. - The breakdown of the recommended countywide ad-valorem tax rate of 74.65 cents is as follows:
-Taxes required to fund County operations 64.37 cents

-2006/2008 Education Debt Leveling 4.51 cents

-2010 Library Debt Leveling .57 cents

-2016 Education/Parks Debt Leveling 2.90 cents
+Taxes required to fund County operations 64.37 cents 2006/2008 Education Debt Leveling 4.51 cents 2010 Library Debt Leveling .57 cents 2016 Education/Parks Debt Leveling 2.90 cents 2018 Court Facilities Debt Leveling 2.30 cents Total 74.65 cents

-Total 72.35 cents